Blueprint TravelersBlueprint Travelers

 One thing to know: Casco Viejo is a neighborhood in active transition.
 Some blocks are polished and well-lit; others are not.
 It is safe to walk around during the day and in the main restaurant and bar areas at night, but it is worth reading our Panama safety guide → before you arrive so you know what to look out for.

-Safety Note for Casco Viejo
+Safety in Casco Viejo

 Casco Viejo is generally safe in the main tourist areas, but the neighborhood borders areas that are not.
 Stick to the well-lit streets around Plaza Herrera, the waterfront, and Avenida Central after dark, and you will have no issues.
 Read through the Panama safety guide to learn more about what to expect.